elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/2022/06/scss-use-vs-import.md

 - Frontend
 - Web Development Tips
 - scss cheatsheet
-description: SCSS Import is going away but what does that mean for you?
+Description: SCSS Import is going away but what does that mean for you?
 Let me explain how scss @use works quick and simple.
 draft: false
 ---